-- 3.3 North Norfolk's population is estimated to have grown from 105,600 in 2019 to approximately 109,000 by 2024, with the number of resident households projected to increase from 49,100 to around 51,000 over the same period.
+- 3.3 North Norfolk's population is estimated to have grown from 105,600 in 2019 to approximately 109,000 by 2025.
+The latest forecasting shows that North Norfolk's population is expected to grow to approximately 118,000 by 2043.
 A large proportion of residents live in one of the market towns, with the remainder residing in rural village homes.
-This demographic distribution results in a low population density of around 112 persons per square kilometer, compared to 427 for England as a whole.
-The district's rural character is defined by its 121 parishes, numerous villages, and consistently low crime rate, making North Norfolk one of the most attractive and safe places to live in the UK. - 3.4 Residents work predominantly in the accommodation and food sector, retail, manufacturing, and health.
+This trend underscores gradual demographic expansion, with implications for local service planning, housing demand, and transport infrastructure to meet the needs of a subtly growing community. - 3.4 Residents work predominantly in the accommodation and food sector, retail, manufacturing, and health.
 The largest numbers of businesses are in the agriculture, forestry and fishing sector followed by retail, construction, accommodation and food services and the professional, scientific and technical sectors.